Himeji Castle Japan – Epic Day Trip From Osaka & Kyoto

 Himeji can easily be visited as a day trip from nearby cities like Osaka or Kyoto.

-This is a huge fortress complex that covers almost 600 acres, stands about 200 feet tall, and has dozens of defensive gates and walls from the medieval period.
+This is a huge fortress complex that covers almost 240 hectares (600 acres), stands about 60 meters (200 feet) tall, and has dozens of defensive gates and walls from the medieval period.

 I would budget at least a couple of hours for walking around the castle complex and seeing everything here, although we personally explored the castle grounds for almost 4 hours and could have stayed longer.